PUBLISHED SINCE 1952 |

 PUBLICATION TYPES

 Research articles should describe the results and applications of unpublished original research, describe novel theoretical considerations and ideas.
-The length of an Abstract is up to 250 words.
+The length of an Abstract is up to 1600 characters with spaces (approx. 250 words).
 Mathematical expressions and citations in the Abstract should be avoided.
 The Abstract should be followed by Keywords (max 7), with the first Keyword indicating the field of the study.
 Research articles should be supported by relevant illustrations and tables and preferably not exceed 26 double-spaced pages (max 12 printed pages), including Abstract, illustrations, tables, References, Summary and Conclusions.
 Each page exceeding this volume will incur a fee of €75 per page.

 Review articles should provide a broad and balanced overview of the current state of the field of study, highlight the main methodologies and research techniques in use, and may identify gaps in existing knowledge.
-The length of an abstract is up to 250 words.
+The length of an abstract is up to 1600 characters with spaces (approx. 250 words).
 The authors of review articles are also asked to present their CVs (not more than 100 words) and photographs.

 Short communications follow the structure of research articles, but their length should be no more than 9 double-spaced pages (max 4 printed pages, appr 2000 words), including figures, tables, references, notes and a conclusion.